colmulhall/colmulhall.github.io/_posts/2021-01-02-lerterboxd-diary.md

 tags: [movies]
 ---

 What a useful feature.
-Having exported all my film ratings from IMDb and importing them into Letterboxd, I now have a (mostly) accurate [diary][diary] of all the film's I've watched since 2011!
+Having exported all my film ratings from IMDb and importing them into Letterboxd, I now have a (mostly) accurate [diary][diary] of all the films I've watched since 2011!

 [diary]:https://letterboxd.com/colmulhall/films/diary/